szarroug3/X-Ray-Creator-2/README.md

 optional arguments:
 	-h, --help		show this help message and exit

 	-u, --update		Will give you a list of all books on kindle and asks you

-						to return a list of book numbers for the books you want to
+						to return a comma separated list of book numbers for the

-						update
+						books you want to update; Note: You can use a range in the

+						list

 	-ua, --updateall	Deletes all X-Ray files and recreates them.
 Will also